KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects.rst

 .. figure:: /images/Kdenlive_selection_param1.png
-  :align: left
-  :width: 350px
    :alt: Kdenlive_selection_param1

    Figure 3 - Properties when a clip with effects is selected

 .. figure:: /images/Kdenlive_selection_param2.png
-  :align: left
-  :width: 250px
    :alt: Kdenlive_selection_param2

    Figure 4 - Properties when a transition is selected

+.. rst-class:: clear-both

 Click the eye icon shown at 2 to temporarily disable the effect and toggle the button to the state shown at 1.
 Click the empty eye icon shown at 1 to re-enable a disabled effect and toggle the button to the state shown at 2.

 .. figure:: /images/Toggle_effect_on_and_off.png
-  :align: left
   :alt: Toggle_effect_on_and_off

   toggle effect on and off